Abhimanyu-Mishra/UPI-App/README.md

-# 💸 UPI Backend API
+#  UPI Backend

-A secure, production-ready backend for a UPI-based money transfer app, built with **NestJS**, **Prisma ORM**, and **PostgreSQL**.
+A secure ready backend for a UPI-based money transfer app, built with **NestJS**, **Prisma ORM**, and **PostgreSQL**.
 This backend provides robust authentication, bank account management, and a transaction system with JWT protection and best practices for validation and security.

 ---

-## 🚀 Tech Stack
+##  Tech Stack
 - **NestJS** (Node.js framework)
 - **Prisma ORM** (Type-safe DB access)
 - **PostgreSQL** (Relational database)